-4.2.1 General convention
+4.4.1 General convention

-Teams in charge must follow the following log file related general convention:
+Teams in charge shall follow the following log file related general convention:

-- There must be one log file per S/W. - The S/W it-self must create the log file, from the path and name provided by the argument of the --log input parameter.
-If a log file with the same name already exists in the log directory, the S/W must not create a new log file, but must append new entries into the existing file.
+- There shall be one log file per S/W. - The S/W it-self shall create the log file, from the path and name provided by the argument of the --log input parameter.
+If a log file with the same name already exists in the log directory, the S/W shall not create a new log file, but must append new entries into the existing file.